 - Now rotate the camera on its axis

-- If the objects still coincide after moving the camera, then it is rotating about its correct pivot point .
+- If the objects still coincide after moving the camera, it rotates about its correct pivot point.

 - If they don’t match, move the camera forward or backward on the rail and retest until you get the objects to stay aligned even if you rotate the camera.

-- When you find the point, I recommend you make a mark on the target with a small sticker and thus have it located for other occasions.
+- When you find the point, I recommend making a mark on the target with a small sticker and thus having it located for other occasions.

-- It’s easier than it actually looks, you only need the rail to advance or rewind the camera on the tripod.
+- It’s easier than it looks; you only need the rail to advance or rewind the camera on the tripod.

-Searching in Google you can find tables that manufacturers provide, indicating where the optical center of each lens is located.
+Searching in Google, you can find tables that manufacturers provide, indicating where each lens’s optical center is located.
 I leave you a link with the exact position of the entrance pupil of many objectives.